 Dr David Throssell, Medical Director, Sheffield Teaching Hospitals NHS Foundation Trust, said: “We need to have a complete picture of each patient when we are providing their care.
 This new portal will act as an umbrella across a number of our current computer systems, meaning hospital and community health staff will only have to log in once to view the different patient information systems, on one screen.
 It will enable a single, clinical view of every patient and will enable more joined up working between community, acute and primary care professionals.
 The more information we have, the better the quality of care and treatment we can offer.
 In short, the clinical portal will give us the ability to access key patient information, wherever we are and with one click of a button.

 “Many of our staff work outside the hospital in the community or in patients' homes and so having the right information available is also key.
 The clinical portal will enable this to happen and it will mean staff do not have to keep asking patients the same questions, because once the information has been inputted into one system it can be viewed via the clinical portal.
 Drug information, diagnosis results and other important information about the patient's history will be instantly available across different systems, through this new clinical portal.
 This will vastly improve the overall patient experience within the hospital and when visiting our satellite clinics.
-“Finally, the clinical portal will give us the technology to talk to other NHS organisations, sharing information and getting expert advice.
+“Finally, the clinical portal will give us the technology to talk to other NHS organizations, sharing information and getting expert advice.
 As the NHS advances, other hospitals which have the same technology will be able to join up with us.
-When a patient is admitted to another NHS organisation or when they are visited by their GP, we will soon be able to share vital information with their healthcare provider.
+When a patient is admitted to another NHS organization or when they are visited by their GP, we will soon be able to share vital information with their healthcare provider.
 This can only be a good thing for our patients.”